-- Dust extraction equipment to suppress dust from drill rigs; - · Limiting vehicle speeds whilst driving on site; and - Minimisation of vegetation clearing.
+- Dust extraction equipment to suppress dust from drill rigs; - Limiting vehicle speeds whilst driving on site.

-5.4.5.
+5.4.6.
 Fire Management

 Uncontrolled wildfires are an annual feature of the region, particularly from mid to late dry season.
 The Nabarlek region has been subject to wildfires in the past with adverse effect on the native vegetation and fauna, particularly in areas of high weed infestation.